videojs/videojs-contrib-ads/README.md

 ```

 ### disableNextSnapshotRestore
-Prevents the next snapshot restoration.
+Prevents videojs-contrib-ads from restoring the previous video source

 If you need to change the video source during ad playback, you can use _disableNextSnapshotRestore_ to prevent videojs-contrib-ads to restore to the previous video source.
 ```js